JoeyVedder/README-autogeneration/README.md

 # README generator

 ## Description
-This project allows user to fill in certain questions, when the answers are filled out accordingly this program will generate a professional README for the users to use.
+This project will allow users to get a automated README

 ## Table of Contents